Need Guidance on Strategic Planning? Consider This.

 Get ready to make your organization BLOOM®

-Our proprietary performance management system, BLOOM®, enables administrators, managers, and employees to form the big picture - the strategic plan - organize it into meaningful goals and milestones and then into actionable tasks, and see where each employee fits into the overall plan.
-Administrators provide the vision, managers provide the necessary notes and resources (e.g. spreadsheets and PDF files), and employees help carry out the plan to reach the goal.
-Because BLOOM® includes timelines and due dates anyone can see when a milestone has been completed and what’s past-due.
-Contact us for more information or to schedule a demo of BLOOM®.
+Leaders provide the vision, managers provide the necessary notes and resources (e.g., spreadsheets and PDF files), and employees help carry out the plan’s strategies to reach the goal.
+Because BLOOM® includes timelines and due dates, anyone can see when a milestone has been completed and what’s past due.

-Rea, Peter J., and Harold Kerzner.
+Source: Rea, Peter J., and Harold Kerzner.
 Strategic Planning: A Practical Guide.
 New York: Van Nostrand Reinhold, 1997.